NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/t5x/README.md

 view the most up to date version of that directory/file, please see ["Inspecting the source code"](#inspecting-the-source-code)

 ## Hardware Specifications
-Convergence and performance has been validated on NVIDIA DGX A100 and H100 nodes.
+Convergence and performance has been validated on NVIDIA DGX A100 and H100 nodes; for details, please refer to the [Convergence and performance](#Convergence-and-performance) section below.
 We provide both singlenode and multinode support for pre-training and fine-tuning.
 If running on a machine with less than 80G memory, some of the default configurations may run out of memory; in such instances, gradient accumulation can be used to reduce the memory requirement.

 ## GPU Scripts and Usage
 The `t5x/contrib/gpu/scripts_gpu` directory contains scripts optimized for GPU usage and includes FP8 support via [Transformer Engine](https://github.com/NVIDIA/TransformerEngine).